grpc/proposal/A103-xds-composite-filter.md

 detect that a filter is being configured on an unsupported side when validating the RDS resource.
-Instead, the composite filter will need to handle this on a per-RPC basis: if a nested filter chain includes a filter that is not supported on the side that it is running on, it will fail the RPC with status UNAVAILABLE.
-Note that if the problematic filter is not the first filter in the nested filter chain, implementations may fail the RPC without ever starting to process the RPC on that filter chain.
+Instead, the composite filter will need to handle this on a per-RPC basis: if a nested filter chain includes a filter that is not supported on the side that it is running on, we will fail the RPC with status UNAVAILABLE.
+Note that if the problematic filter is not the first filter in the nested filter chain, implementations may fail the RPC without ever starting to process the RPC on that filter chain, or they may wait to fail the RPC until it gets to the problematic filter.

 ### CEL Attributes